-After the memory has been successfully allocated the remainder of the members are initialized (lines 28 through 30) to their respective default states.
+After the memory has been successfully initialized the remainder of the members are initialized (lines 33 through 34) to their respective default states.
 At this point the algorithm has succeeded and a success code is returned to the calling function.

-If this function returns $\mathbf{MP_OKAY}$ it is safe to assume the mp_int structure has been properly initialized and is safe to use with other functions within the library.
+If this function returns MP\OKAY it is safe to assume the mp\int structure has been properly initialized and is safe to use with other functions within the library.

-2.5.2 Clearing an mp_int
+2.5.2 Clearing an mp\int

-When an mp_int is no longer required by the application, the memory that has been allocated for its digits must be returned to the application's memory pool with the mp_clear algorithm.
+When an mp\int is no longer required by the application, the memory that has been allocated for its digits must be returned to the application's memory pool with the mp\clear algorithm.

+'''

-Algorithm $\mathbf{mp_clear}$.
+Algorithm mp_clear.

 Input.
+An mp_int a

-An $\mathbf{mp_int}$ aOutput.
-The memory for a is freed for reuse.
+Output.
+The memory for a shall be deallocated.

-- 1. If a has been previously freed then $return(MP_OKAY)$.
+1. If a has been previously freed then return(MP\OKAY).

-- 2. for n from 0 to a.used 1 do $2.1 \ a_n \leftarrow 0$
+2. for n from 0 to a.used-1 do

+2.1 a_n \leftarrow 0

-- 3. Free the memory allocated for the digits of a.
+3. Free the memory allocated for the digits of a.

-- $4. \ a.used \leftarrow 0$
+4. a.used \leftarrow 0

-- 5. $a.alloc \leftarrow 0$
+5. a.alloc \leftarrow 0

-- 6. $a.sign \leftarrow MP_ZPOS$
+6. a.sign \leftarrow MP\ZPOS

-- 7. Return (MP_OKAY) .
+7. Return(MP\OKAY).

+'''

-Figure 2.3: Algorithm mp_clear
+Figure 2.5: Algorithm mp\clear